EVerest/EVerest/docs/tutorials/how_to_devcontainer/index.rst

 How to Devcontainer
 ###########################

-The devcontainer setup is a convenient way to develop the Everest project.
+The devcontainer setup is a convenient way to develop the EVerest project.
 It uses Docker to create a development environment that is consistent across different machines.
-This section describes how to set up the devcontainer for the Everest project and how to use it.
+This section describes how to set up the devcontainer for the EVerest project and how to use it.

 ****************